Formosa, Goiás: Land

 The most common insect is probably the leaf cutting ant, but common sights are the termites with their innumerable termite hills covering the landscape, several species of spiders, wild bees, dung beetles, especially around the cattle ranches, enormous night moths, and the fireflies with their eerie nocturnal lights.
 One species of black spider lives in a compact group like a large ball during the daylight hours, their thick as fish line web stretching between large trees.
 At dusk the spiders scurry out from their cluster to take up positions on the long web and catch the nocturnal insects as they fly blindly to their fate.

 One insect which is harmful to man is the barbeiro or barber bug (a species of assassin bug) which lives in the walls of poor, country hovels and feeds on the inhabitants at night.
 It is responsible for the Chagas disease, which has no cure and is usually fatal.
 New cases are rare because of a national campaign of elimination of the insect host.

 Ticks are abundant, especially in high grass, as are screwworm flies (called berne in Portuguese) which cause havoc in cattle herds and can even lay their eggs on humans.
 The damage to the cow's hide can be disastrous unless controlled.

 A common parasite on farms is the bicho do pe or foot worm (Tunga penetrans), which especially embeds itself between the toes.
 Luckily, at this elevation other tropical illnesses such as malaria and yellow fever are rare.

-The upper Paranã valley though, with its lower elevation and higher temperatures is quite unhealthy and its inhabitants run the risk of a wide gamut of tropical diseases as well as the added attraction of poisonous snake bites.
+The upper Paranã valley though, with its lower elevation and higher temperatures is quite unhealthy and its inhabitants run the risk of a wide gamut of tropical diseases as well as the added attraction of venomous snake bites.
 Medical care in this region is nonexistent.